 Current research, as part of the KCL (China) team and the University of Manchester (Russia) team within the Cosmological Visionaries project, takes in the ethical aspects of dialogue building between local scientists, indigenous peoples and national minorities in Russia and China in the face of climate change.
 The key theme uniting my broader areas of research is otherness and our shared future.
 This works its way into various publications on Space (other places), philosophy of love (other people), and animals (other creatures).
+Tony is also an Affiliate of the Lau China Institute.

 Social Ethics, Applied Ethics, Meta-ethics, Philosophy of Religion.